chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

 Even though I do not yet have had a lot experience with this approach, there are already [positive reports][8] of its use, so I'm eager to use it in my projects going forward.
-In the next post, we'll explore a slightly meatier example of web server.
+In the [next post][9], we'll explore a slightly meatier example of web server.

 [1]: https://medium.com/@maciekszajna/reloaded-workflow-out-of-the-box-be6b5f38ea98